 Plan to bring supplies for s’ mores!
 You’ll need a bonfire for this, but it’s totally worth it.
-As long as you have the fire, or even a grill, you can roast some delicious sticky treats.
+As long as you have a fire, or even a grill, you can roast some delicious sticky treats.

 I highly recommend splurging once in a while, even if you’re a full-time RV family and camping is the norm for you.
 Indulge one-in-awhile and have a s’mores night.

 5. Go Fishing

 You can pick up a cheap fishing pole at Target or Walmart and enjoy some time on the lake at your campground.
-If you kids or grandchildren with you, they can fish without even needing a fishing license.
+If you have kids or grandchildren with you, they can fish without even needing a fishing license.

 It would be a bonus if you catch a few ‘keepers’.
 You can grill them up for dinner.
 Talk about some hard work and patience that you’ll be teaching your kids.

 6. Go Swimming

-If you plan to camp near water, be sure to bring your swimsuit.
+If you plan to camp near the water, be sure to bring your swimsuit.
 Swimming can be a great way to cool off on a hot day, or even take a natural ‘bath’ after a long day of hiking.

 Go on a real-life treasure hunt game by geocaching.
 It uses GPS and is a great learning tool for adults and kids alike.